Turan10/HobbyProject/Readme.md

 For the project burden we managed to help each other throughout the project, but we all where assigned specific user stories:

 - **[Turan]**: Created a method for us to populate the database by using a .csv file.
 This allowed us to quickly populate the database with data, and test our queries.
-Turan also worked on the user stories  US-3, US-5, US-8, and US-9.
+Turan also worked on the user stories  US-3, US-5, US-8
 -
 - **[Sitthichai]**: Created method to retrieve all the information about a person.
 Also worked on relationships between the different entities and helped refactoring the DAO classes